 Here's a threaded code, stack based virtual machine, emulating a zero operand Forth like processor.
-It currently allows execution of low- and hilevel code, subroutine nesting, hi level code creation, basic arithmetic and compares, bit operations, stack manipulation, flow control, basic memory access, rudimentary I/O. To be useful, a compiler, generating code for this VM is needed at this point, but the VM is meant to eventually host its own compiler and interpreter.
+It currently allows execution of low- and hilevel code, subroutine nesting, hi level code creation, basic arithmetic and comparisons, bitwise and boolean operations, stack manipulation, flow control, basic memory access, rudimentary I/O. To be useful, a compiler, generating code for this VM, is needed at this point, but the VM is meant to eventually host its own compiler and interpreter.

 The compiler, along with a bunch of test- and demonstration programs is available on github, at https://github.com/Bushmills/FlowForth -